darrenjw/FPNEM-2020-05/basics/docs/Growth.md

 ## Continuous approximation to population size

-Of course, there is no reason to assume that the "average" number of people infected each day is an integer, so to model the "average" size of the infected population, we must switch to `Double`s.
+Of course, there is no reason to assume that the "average" number of people infected each day is an integer, so to model the "expected" size of the infected population, we must switch to `Double`s.

 ```scala mdoc:reset:silent
 val x0 = 2.0; val s = 1.5